wavetermdev/waveterm/README.md

 # Wave Terminal

-A open-source, cross-platform, modern terminal for seamless workflows.
+A open-source, cross-platform, AI-integrated, modern terminal for seamless workflows.

 Wave isn't just another terminal emulator; it's a rethink on how terminals are built.
 Wave combines command line with the power of the open web to help veteran CLI users and new developers alike.